AganithShanbhag/AganithShanbhag/README.md

 # Hello, folks! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-- 👀 I’m currently working in a Managerial role that involves a creative mix of Data Science, ML Operations and Business Intillegence Analytics
+- 👀 Currently working in a managerial role that involves a creative mix of Data Science, ML Operations and Business Intillegence Analytics

+- 💻 My work primarily revolves around building AI/ML and pipeline products to streamline the company IT requirements.
+I'm an Electronics & Communication Engineer with a minor in Data Science.

-- 💞️ If you are intrested in any AI/ML/DL project then hmu
+- 💞️ If you are intrested in any AI/ML/DL projects then hmu
 - 📫 Reach out to me -> aganithshanbhag@gmail.com

 <br/>
 <br/>

-> ** My work primarily revolves around building AI/ML and pipeline products to straemline the company IT requirements.
-I'm an Electronics & Communication Engineer with a minor in Data Science.**<br/>

 <!---<a id="raw-url" href="AganithShanbhag_EC.pdf">Download My Resume</a>-->